Skip to content

 abort(): void; // cancel in-flight; status → "idle"

-reset(): void; // clear response without aborting
+reset(): void; // clear output without aborting

 }